lobsters/lobsters/README.md

 * On your production server, copy `config/initializers/production.rb.sample` to `config/initalizers/production.rb` and customize it with your site's `domain` and `name`.
 (You don't need this on your dev machine).

-* Put your site's custom CSS in `app/assets/stylesheets/local`.

 * Seed the database to create an initial administrator user, the `inactive-user`, and at least one tag: